siakaramalegos/devtools-perf-talk/index.md

 *Look at the tools you ran earlier, and write down:*

-1. The site's speed index, LCP, TTI, TBT, FID, and CLS.
+1. The site's TTFB, FCP, LCP, TBT, FID, and CLS.
 2. Which tools did you find them in?
 3. Under what conditions were these run (device, network, emulated/real?